open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 The PercentUsed visualizer shows a time-series of the amount of the hardware buffer that is occupied by data as a percentage of the hardware buffer's total capacity.
 The x-axis is timestamps, and the y-axis is percentage.
-To ensure data is available as fast as possible from when it was produced and avoid potential buffer overflow, the goal is to maintain the percentage at or near zero.
+To ensure data is available as soon as possible from when it was produced and avoid potential buffer overflow, the goal is to maintain the percentage at or near zero.

 ### Real-time Latency for Different `ReadSize` Values